 - Gelato & chill: Gelateria Il Porticciolo, Gelateria Vernazza

-Corniglia is the only village in Cinque Terre coastline that is not accessible directly from the sea.
-The middle village of five is 100 meters above sea level.
-A hilltop village is surrounded as peculiar to Five Lands by vineyards.
-Because there is no port, the locals were more focused on farming than fishing.
+Corniglia is the only village on the Cinque Terre coastline that is not directly accessible from the sea.
+This middle village of five is situated 100 meters above sea level and is surrounded by vineyards, peculiar to the area.
+Since there is no port, the locals have been more focused on farming than fishing.

 What to see in Corniglia?

-- Chiesa Di San Pietro – Gothic-style church located at the beginning of the Cinque Terre village and it’s on the way of hiking trails.
-From there you have marvelous views of Corniglia.
+Chiesa di San Pietro is a Gothic-style church located at the beginning of the Cinque Terre village, and it is on the way of various hiking trails.
+From there, you have marvelous views of Corniglia.

-- La Torre – Official viewpoint in Corniglia to the sea and the upcoming coastline to Manarola.
+La Torre is an official viewpoint in Corniglia from which you can see the sea and the upcoming coastline to Manarola.

-- Scalinata Lardarina – Can’t miss that place when you are moving between five towns.
-While you take down around 400 steps from the spot to either the beach or railway station, you can enjoy views.
+The Scalinata Lardarina is a must-see when travelling between the five towns.
+You can enjoy beautiful views as you take down around 400 steps from this spot to either the beach or railway station.

 What to do in Corniglia?

-- Even though Corniglia is not exactly next to the shore, it is still possible to taste a touch of the sun from the local beach.
-It’s located on the way to Manarola, next to the railway station.
+Even though Corniglia is not directly next to the shore, one can still get a hint of the sun from the local beach.
+It is situated on the way to Manarola, just beside the railway station.

-- Corniglia has also some festivals like San Pietro and Paolo Feast on June 29 and N.S. delle Grazie Feast on September 8.
-The first event tradition is to make a huge cake, “Torta dei Fieschi”, where every person can taste the cakes made for the special day.
+Corniglia also hosts some festivals such as San Pietro and Paolo Feast on June 29th and N.S. delle Grazie Feast on September 8th.
+For the first event, tradition dictates that a large cake, “Torta dei Fieschi,” be made so that everyone has an opportunity to savor it on this special day.

 What to eat in Corniglia?

-Corniglia is the smallest Cinque Terre village but still, there is plenty of options to taste local cuisine:
+Corniglia is the smallest Cinque Terre village but still, there are plenty of options to taste local cuisine:

-- Want to try out Italian local food from restaurants: Terra Rossa, Bar La Terza Terra Corniglia, Km 0.
+- Italian local food from restaurants: Terra Rossa, Bar La Terza Terra Corniglia, Km 0.